swecc-uw/swecc-email-scraper/README.md

 ## Architecture

-The tool uses a pipeline architecture where:
+The tool uses a Unix pipeline architecture where:

-1. `EmailData` objects represent individual emails with parsed metadata
+1. `read` command converts mbox files to JSON email data
-2. `Pipeline` manages the flow of data through processors
+2. Processor commands (like `stats`) transform or analyze the data
-3. `EmailProcessor`s transform or analyze the data
+3. `format` command handles output formatting
-4. `OutputFormatter`s convert results to different formats
+4. Standard Unix pipes (`|`) connect the components

 ## License